 Booking a private tour in Egypt was by far one of the best travel decisions we could have made, because Egypt is not an “easy” destination to visit by any means.
 While the archaeological treasures and rich history were mind-blowing and beyond what I could have ever hoped for, there were elements about traveling to Egypt that the boatloads of research simply didn’t (and couldn’t) prepare me for.
 Throw in a raging (and misdiagnosed) E. Coli infection and 2 jabs in my backside and you’ve got yourself a recipe for disaster!

-Our 1 week in Egypt would not have gone as smoothly as it did without the experience and professionalism of the Your Egypt Tours team who took care of us every single step of the way – from the moment we landed in Egypt to the minute we said goodbye to them at the airport in Cairo.
+Our 1 week in Egypt would not have gone as smoothly as it did without the experience and professionalism of the Your Egypt Tours team who designed our Egypt travel itinerary and took care of us every single step of the way – from the moment we landed in Egypt to the minute we said goodbye to them at the airport in Cairo.

 We typically prefer to travel on our own instead of through tour companies/agencies (and sure, you could try to plan a Egypt trip on your own), but our private tour in Egypt was made complete by the knowledge of the Your Egypt Tours’ Egyptologists and experienced drivers.
 A private Egypt tour may be right for you if: